corowne/lorekeeper/README.md

 Depending on how modified your site's copy is, you may be able to simply pull this branch without any resulting conflicts.

-In the case that conflicts do result, or if you need further information, see @junijwi's [tutorial on installing extensions](http://wiki.lorekeeper.me/index.php?title=Tutorial:_Installing_Extensions) for information on resolving conflicts and generally installing extensions.
+In the case that conflicts do result, or if you need further information, see [Junijwi](https://github.com/juniJwi)'s [tutorial on installing extensions](http://wiki.lorekeeper.me/index.php?title=Tutorial:_Installing_Extensions) for information on resolving conflicts and generally installing extensions.
 As you will already have added the core Lorekeeper repository as a remote in order to set up Lorekeeper, you can skip to step 2, pulling this branch ("modified-main").

 ### Extension-specific instructions: